 This is confirmed and amplified by Matthew of Paris (IV, pp. 240-241 Luard):

 Imperator igitur, dictis cardinalium fidem adhibens indubitatam, et firmiter credens tam Papam eligendum, quam ipsos cardinales pacem regno et sacerdotio congruam et honorabilem provisuros, omnes quos habebat incarceratos praelatos et legatos liberos sine aliquo impedimento vel redemptione liberaliter abire permisit.

-Finally, the College of Cardinals was at its full strength of twelve members.
-Eight votes were needed for a canonical election of a pope.
+Finally, the College of Cardinals was at its full strength of nine members.
+Six votes were needed for a canonical election of a pope.
 And Frederick expected results.
 The liberated Cardinals, however, unmindful of the agreement with the Emperor that brought their release, simply joined in the behavior of the uncooperative cardinals, making Frederick appear to be a fool:

 Cardinales autem adhuc obstinati, et in dissensione et odio mutuo permanentes, et imperatorem quasi pro deluso habentes, seminante zizania inter eos Sathana, ne adhuc voluerunt convenire, ut unanimiter Spiritus Sancti gratiam invocando postularent, ut ecclesiae universali et Papali sedi feliciter ac rite providerent; cum tamen nuper liberati a carcere imperiali in districto veritatis examine et verbo veritatis, quae est Deus, promisissent ipsi imperatori, suo liberatori, ut ipsi efficaciter pacem ecclesiae et imperio convenientem et sedi Papali consilium pro posse suo procurarent.